 First, create (-c) a password file using mosquitto_passwd with a user called <username>.
 It should prompt you to enter a password.

 # sudo nano /etc/mosquitto/mosquitto.conf

-Add the following two lines towards the bottom of the file:
+Add the following three lines towards the bottom of the file:

 Now restart the service to reload the configuration file: